 The individual ingredients in a given mask can help you determine how often it should be used.

-- Seasonal weather conditions: Your skin may have different needs during the dry winter months than in the humid summer months.
+Depending on where you live, your skin may have different needs during dry winter months than in humid summer months.

 Anecdotal use supports the following frequency guidelines:

 - Sheet face masks: once a week

 - Activated charcoal face masks: once a month

 - Clay face masks: once or twice a week